openvswitch/ovs/INSTALL.RHEL.md

      b.
 Create a distribution tarball on some other machine, by running "./boot.sh; ./configure; make dist" in the Git tree.
-        You must run this on a machine that has the tools listed in [INSTALL.md] as prerequisites for building from a Git tree.
+        You must run this on a machine that has the tools listed in [INSTALL.rst] as prerequisites for building from a Git tree.
         Afterward, proceed with the rest of the instructions using the distribution tarball.